Data Engineer Mock Interview

 Your code runs for real.
 SQL executes against a production-grade database.
 Python runs with access to pandas, numpy, and standard library modules.
 The AI grader evaluates the actual output of your code, not a pattern match against expected syntax.

-How is DataDriven different from LeetCode for data engineering?
+How is DataDriven different from LeetCode for data engineering?+

 LeetCode focuses on algorithm problems for software engineers.
 It has fewer than 50 questions relevant to data engineering and no coverage of data modeling, pipeline architecture, or Spark.
-DataDriven is built specifically for DE interviews with 1,000+ questions, real code execution, and AI grading that evaluates DE-specific criteria like query performance, edge case handling, and schema design rationale.
+DataDriven is built specifically for DE interviews with 1,000+ questions, real code execution, and AI scoring that evaluates DE-specific criteria like query performance, edge case handling, and schema design rationale.

-What level of experience is DataDriven designed for?
+What level of experience is DataDriven designed for?+

 Entry-level through staff engineer.
 Questions are tagged by difficulty, and the mock interview simulator adjusts based on your target level.
 Junior candidates focus on SQL fundamentals and Python basics.
 Senior candidates get complex multi-CTE queries, system design scenarios, and data modeling tradeoff discussions.

-Start your first mock interview in 30 seconds
+Start a mock interview